barotto/libRocketDoc/pages/cpp_manual/input.md

 void ProcessTextInput(const {{page.lib_ns}}::Core::String& string);
 ```

-These functions will generate an _ontextinput_ event targeted at the context's current focus element (if there is one).
+These functions will generate an `ontextinput`{:.evt} event targeted at the context's current focus element (if there is one).

 ### Sample input processing